skx/e-comments/README.md

 * `POST /comments/ID`
    * Store a new comment against the given ID
    * The submission should have the fields `author` and `body`.

+Assuming you have the appropriate library available you should specify your preferred storage like so:

+     $ STORAGE=redis ./server/comments.rb

+Or:

+     $ STORAGE=sqlite ./server/comments.rb

+When SQLite is chosen the database can be set to an explicit path via the DB variable.

 Client-Side Inclusion